April Crisis: Dual power legitimizes Soviets

 The Provisional Government and the Soviet of Workers' Deputies had conflicting plans for governance, and this disparity underlies much of the polarization and conflict of the April Crisis.
 Created from former representatives of the State Duma, the Provisional Government took power on 2 March.
 The Provisional Government questioned their own authority and was hesitant to exercise power.
 This created a void of decisive governance, and damaged the Provisional Government's standing among Russia's lower classes.
 But the Provisional Government was always somewhat distanced from workers, soldiers, and peasants.
 The Petrograd Soviet, on the other hand, possessed powerful street-level sway of worker and peasant opinions.
 This asset made cooperation with the Soviets imperative to the Provisional Government's success, as ignoring the Soviets meant relative isolation from large segments of the population, and greater unrest among lower classes.
 By cooperating with the Petrograd Soviet, the Provisional Government offered the Soviets a foundation from which they could draw power, and (to a certain extent) vindicated Soviet beliefs.
 It also gave them a powerful platform to voice their discontent with the Provisional Government's policies.

 Events

 Appeal to All the Peoples of the World

-On 1 March the Petrograd Soviet released "An Appeal to All the Peoples of the World," a letter written by N.N.
-Sukhanov.
-The letter condemned Russia's participation in World War 1, criticizing the country's enduring expansionist ambitions.
+On 1 March the Petrograd Soviet released "An Appeal to All the Peoples of the World," a letter written by Nikolai Sukhanov.
+The letter condemned Russia's participation in World War I, criticizing the country's enduring expansionist ambitions.
 It also sought to confine Russia's focus mostly to intra-national issues.
 The letter was released at a time of public turmoil and disenfranchisement with the Provisional Government.
 Russia's lower classes had seen no relief from the burdens of inflation and limited resources, and were becoming more inclined to the Soviet ideals.